anovis/print-resizer/README.md

 # Print Resizer - Figma plugin

-This plugin collects all components in a pages frames and rearanges them in new printable frame.
-This is especially helpful for frames with autolayout which can scale in only one direction, making printing difficult.
+This plugin collects all components from frames in the current figma page and then copies and rearagndles them into new printable frames.
+The printable frames can then be exported and printed on regular letter head.
+This plugin is especially helpful for frames with autolayout since they can only scale in only one direction, making printing difficult.

 ## How this plugin works